IBM/mcp/README.md

 ## FAQ

-### General

-**What is MCP?**
-MCP (Model Context Protocol) is an open protocol that standardizes how AI applications connect to external data sources and tools.
-It provides a universal interface for AI models to interact with APIs, databases, and services.

-**Why use IBM MCP Servers?**
-IBM MCP Servers provide production-ready, enterprise-grade MCP server implementations for IBM services including Cloud Object Storage, Watson Discovery, and more.
-They follow security best practices and include proper input validation.

-### Getting Started

 **How do I install an MCP server?**
 Each MCP server in this collection has its own installation instructions.
 Most can be installed via npm, uvx, or Docker.
 See the individual server README for details.

-**Which MCP clients are compatible?**
-Any client that supports the MCP protocol works with these servers.
-Supported clients include VS Code (with MCP extension), Claude Desktop, Cursor, and other MCP-compatible AI applications.

-**Do I need IBM Cloud credentials?**
-It depends on the server.
-Servers that connect to IBM Cloud services (like Cloud Object Storage) require IBM Cloud credentials.
-Local servers may not need any credentials.

-### Configuration

 **How do I configure MCP servers in my client?**
 Add the server configuration to your client's `mcp.json` file.
 Each server README includes the exact configuration snippet.
 For VS Code, you can use the one-click install button if available.

 **How do I manage API keys and credentials?**
-Store credentials as environment variables or in a `.env` file.
+MCP servers in this repository are either local or remote.
+When using local MCP servers store credentials as environment variables or in a `.env` file.
 Never commit credentials to version control.
 Each server README specifies the required environment variables.

 **Can I run multiple MCP servers simultaneously?**
 Yes.
 Each MCP server runs as a separate process.
 Configure each server in your client's MCP configuration file with unique names.